downloadpgm/spark_yarn_cluster/README.md

 Sets up the environment for Spark client by executing the following steps :
 - sets environment variables for JAVA and SPARK
-- starts the SSH service for passwordless SSH
+- starts the SSH service for passwordless SSHfiles on start-up
-- calls create_conf_files.sh to create configuration files on start-up

 > create_conf_files.sh